nuxeo/nuxeo/README.md

-About the Nuxeo EP Project
+About the Nuxeo Platform Project
 ==========================

-What is Nuxeo EP?
+What is Nuxeo Platform?
 -----------------

-Nuxeo EP is an open source platform for Enterprise Content Management.
+Nuxeo Platform is an open source platform for Enterprise Content Management.

 See: <http://www.nuxeo.com/en/products/ep> for a list of features and benefits.